-from the complete extent of the Martian northern polar cap (about 15° latitude wide) towards a single polar trough (about 10 - 25 km wide, with a characteristic spacing over the polar cap of 20-70 km, cf. Howard (2000); Pathare and Paige (2005); Smith et al. (2013)), we use 5 "nested" domains comprising 121×121 horizontal grid points, with grid spacing being respectively 20 km, 6.7 km, 2.2 km, 740 m, 250 m (the factor 3 in grid nesting is the one recommended for most terrestrial applications with the WRF model).
-The location and extent of the mesoscale nested domains are shown in stereographic projection in Figure 3.
-The nested domains #1, #2, #3 are identical to the mesoscale simulations presented in Smith et al. (2013) (cf. Figure 14) and Smith and Spiga (2017); the present study adds the two unprecedented fine-resolution nested domains #4 and #5 to resolve atmospheric winds within a polar trough.
+The mesoscale domains employed for polar simulations are centered on the northern pole of Mars and make use of polar stereographic map projection.
+To downscale our mesoscale simulation from the complete extent of the Martian northern polar cap (about 15° latitude wide) toward a single polar trough (about 10-25 km wide, with a characteristic spacing over the polar cap of 20-70 km, cf. Howard (2000), Pathare and Paige (2005), Smith et al. (2013)), we use 5 "nested" domains comprising 121×121 horizontal grid points, with grid spacing being respectively 20 km, 6.7 km, 2.2 km, 740 m, 250 m (the factor 3 in grid nesting is the one recommended for most terrestrial applications with the WRF model).
+The location and extent of the mesoscale nested domains are shown in stereographic projection in Fig. 3.
+The nested domains #1, #2, #3 are identical to the mesoscale simulations presented in Smith et al. (2013) (cf. Fig. 14) and Smith and Spiga (2017); the present study adds the two unprecedented fine-resolution nested domains #4 and #5 to resolve atmospheric winds within a polar trough.
 Note that the mother domain #1 is not wide enough to capture the variability imposed by polar transients evidenced in Tyler and Barnes (2005); here we emphasize the major properties of katabatic jump events on Mars, and their variability over two to three days, but our simulations are not tailored to investigate any longer-duration transient effects, which is left as future work.

-The meteorological fields in nested domain #n are impacted by those predicted in the wider 154 domain #n-1.
-This configuration is named "one-way nesting"; the possibility of "two-way 155 nesting" (predictions in domain #n also influencing back predictions in wider domain #n - 1) 156 does exist in the WRF model, but is not activated here since we do not aim to study the impact of 157 small-scale circulations on the large-scale flow.
-Initial and boundary conditions for the domain #1158 in the LMD-MMM are provided by LMD-MGCM simulations (Forget et al., 1999) which use similar 159 physical parameterizations, thereby reducing inconsistencies in physics.
-The WRF dynamical core 160 can be employed either with or without the hydrostatic assumption: in the first three nested 161 domains #1, #2, #3 hydrostatic equilibrium is assumed, while non-hydrostatic integrations are 162 performed in the two higher-resolution nested domains #4 and #5 where strong local vertical 163 acceleration (namely, katabatic jumps) are expected to be resolved.
-LMD-MMM integrations are 164 carried out with timesteps of 60 s, 30 s, 10 s, 3 s, 1 s in the respective nested domains; radiative 165 transfer computations are performed every 300 s (about 1/12th of a Martian hour) in all 5 nested 166 domains.
-167
+The meteorological fields in nested domain #n are impacted by those predicted in the wider domain #n-1.
+This configuration is named "one-way nesting"; the possibility of "two-way nesting" (predictions in domain #n also influencing back predictions in wider domain #n - 1) does exist in the WRF model, but is not activated here since we do not aim to study the impact of smallscale circulations on the large-scale flow.
+Initial and boundary conditions for the domain #1 in the LMD-MMM are provided by LMD-MGCM simulations (Forget et al., 1999) which use similar physical parameterizations, thereby reducing inconsistencies in physics.
+The WRF dynamical core can be employed either with or without the hydrostatic assumption: in the first three nested domains #1, #2, #3 hydrostatic equilibrium is assumed, while non-hydrostatic integrations are performed in the two higher-resolution nested domains #4 and #5 where strong local vertical acceleration (namely, katabatic jumps) are expected to be resolved.
+LMD-MMM integrations are carried out with timesteps of 60 s, 30 s, 10 s, 3 s, 1 s in the respective nested domains; radiative transfer computations are performed every 300 s (about 1/12th of a Martian hour) in all 5 nested domains.